wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-video-express-with-ruby-on-rails.md

 With Rails "Convention over Configuration" we already know what actions we'll need for our controller, the same as the routes!

-From the command line generate the WatchParty controller with home, login, and party actions"
+From the command line generate the WatchParty controller with home, login, and party actions.

 `rails g controller WatchParty home login party`